askmike/gekko/README.md

     node gekko

+### Current bugs in dependencies

+There are currently two bugs ([one](https://github.com/ameen3/node-mtgox-apiv2/pull/14), [two](https://github.com/pskupinski/node-bitcoincharts/pull/1)) in dependencies of Gekko.
+We have to wait until the maintainers have time to patch the bugs, but in the meantime you have to hotfix them yourself if you want to use these features:

+* Mt.
+Gox watcher: If you want Gekko to watch Mt.
+Gox you have to fix the bug as described [here](https://github.com/askmike/node-mtgox-apiv2/commit/757490174b6d9e0eb9fc21d3c0f20770e6e8b584).
+* BTC-e watcher: If you want Gekko to watch BTC-e you are advised to fix the bug as described [here](https://github.com/askmike/node-bitcoincharts/commit/4326334ed2da8247bba90acfa0f5a05a55ef4914).
+If you don't do this Gekko can crash when bitcoincharts returns nothing.

 You can also run Gekko silently, for examples on how to do this check out the [running gekko headless](https://github.com/askmike/gekko/blob/master/docs/Running_gekko_headless.md) documentation.

 If you installed the bot via git you can easily fetch the latest updates by running: